 X / Twitter

-Connect your X (formerly Twitter) account to publish tweets and threads.
+Connect your X (formerly Twitter) account to publish tweets, media posts, and threads.
 FireBreath uses OAuth 2.0 with PKCE for secure authentication.
-The Free API tier supports publishing; sync and analytics require the Basic tier ($200/month).
+Read-heavy features like sync and analytics require the Basic tier on X.

 How to Connect